 with $y \in \mathbb{R}$ and $\alpha \geq 0$.
-Here, $\mathbb{k}$ is an Pareto-type kernel with distribution function $\mathbb{K}$, $\eta_{\alpha}$ denotes additional parameters (possibly related with $\alpha$), and $\mathscr{L}$ is a slowly varying function.
-The following theorem implies that PYP mixture models in \eqref{pymixtures} and \eqref{pymixtures2} are indeed heavy-tailed, and in addition it shows how their tail indices relate with that of the centering. {Here and below $(a)_+ = \max(a, 0)$ denotes the positive part function.}
+Here, $\mathbb{k}$ is a Pareto-type kernel with distribution function $\mathbb{K}$, $\eta_{\alpha}$ denotes additional parameters (possibly related with $\alpha$), and $\mathscr{L}$ is a slowly varying function.
+The following theorem implies that NGG mixture models in \eqref{pymixtures} and \eqref{pymixtures2} are indeed heavy-tailed.
+In addition, it shows how their tail indices relate to that of the centering.
+Below, $(a)_+ = \max(a, 0)$ denotes the positive part function.